allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Also, node preemption is not so painful, because Shuffle Service stores data on an external storage independent of worker nodes.
 But it comes at a price.

-Below is presented cost breakdown on processing 3% of input data set using t2d-standard-8 + SSD cost virtual machine:
+Below is presented cost breakdown of processing 3% of input dataset using virtual machine t2d-standard-8 with SSD:

 - Cost per CPU: 2.47 $
 - Cost per Memory: 0.70 $